 - The NHS organisation's biggest suppliers should be checked regularly for unexpected high costs.
 Where there are outliers, cross referencing orders, values and contracts can be useful.
-Where they do not align, contract splitting may have occurred. - An NHS organisation's procurement policy should state that there should be no splitting of purchases simply to avoid the application of a more stringent procurement process. - Where a contract is split, and its splitting would prevent it from reaching a higher procurement process threshold (e.g. one triggering EU tendering requirements), the rationale for this should be recorded and brought to the attention of the appropriate governance group.
+Where they do not align, contract splitting may have occurred. - An NHS organisation's procurement policy/SOP should state that there should be no splitting of purchases simply to avoid the application of a more stringent procurement process. - Where a contract is split, and its splitting would prevent it from reaching a higher procurement process threshold (e.g., one triggering UK tendering requirements), the rationale for this should be recorded and brought to the attention of the appropriate governance group.

 - There should be an effective categorisation of spend so that reports can be made against it.
 Classification coding assists in spotting anomalies.
-It is important to ensure that common goods and services are given the same code if they belong to the same product type (e.g. rubber gloves are recorded under one code rather than several different codes according to type).
-Rationalising the product line is important to determine whether there are any issues in this area and for value for money. - Changes to procurement regulations and thresholds should be communicated promptly to appropriate staff. - There should be regular spot checking of procurement files and transactions. - It is suggested that the governance and assurance group's remit should include the examination and assessment of all supplier spend by tender process followed (disaggregated spend analysis).
+It is important to ensure that common goods and services are given the same code if they belong to the same product type (e.g., rubber gloves are recorded under one code rather than several different codes according to type).
+Rationalising the product line is important to determine whether there are any issues in this area and for value for money. - Changes to procurement regulations and thresholds should be communicated promptly to appropriate staff. - There should be regular spot checking of procurement files and transactions. - It is suggested that governance should include the examination and assessment of all supplier spend by tender process followed (see disaggregated spend analysis below). - NHS organisations should adopt a more joined-up approach to procurement within individual NHS organisations (from individual departments). - NHS organisations should reinforce existing financial guidance and controls over the process of procuring goods and services and hold staff to account when the procedures are not followed. - Staff should remain vigilant during vulnerable periods and continue to follow procedures set and maintain records of decision and actions taken.